AlexaScott33/hands-to-hear-server/README.md

 * POST
     * Requires Authentication
     * Gets user and makes changes to user's questions
-    * Users algorithm to determine where in the list the question should be inserted
+    * Uses algorithm to determine where in the list the question should be inserted

 ## Schemas